Shareholder; Business Litigation

 In her more than 25 years of practice, Diane’s primary focus has been handling civil appeals in several federal and state appellate courts, including the Minnesota Court of Appeals, Minnesota Supreme Court, and the U.S. Court of Appeals for the 7th, 8th and 9th Circuits and the Supreme Court of the United States.
 Diane is based in our firm’s Minneapolis office and is a member of the firm’s Business Litigation Section and Appellate Practice Group.

 - State and federal appellate law

 - Business litigation

-Although he is primarily an appellate lawyer, Eric regularly consults with trial attorneys on complex procedural and substantive issues in anticipation of appeal.
-His comprehensive legal consultation covers all aspects of pre-trial practice, monitoring the course of trials to ensure that proper record is made, and handling significant post-trial motions and arguments.
+Although Diane’s primary focus is appellate law, she also regularly consults with trial attorneys on complex matters that show potential for future appeals.
+Comprehensive legal consultation covers all aspects of pre-trial practice, including advising on dispositive motion practice, monitoring trials to ensure that a proper record is made, and handling significant post-trial motions and arguments.

 In her service to the community, Diane has handled pro bono asylum appeals for the low-income clients of the Advocates for Human Rights.
 In one recent case, she won an appeal on behalf of an Ethiopian native and citizen who sought asylum based on past persecution and fear of future persecution due to her ethnic identity and political activity.
 In addition, Diane volunteers for music and educational programs at her family’s church and local high school.